 - 1. Capacitate officials and limit reliance on consultants - 2.
 Prioritise allocation of budget for water metering - 3.
 Budget adjustment be based on facts and not on poor performance and compliance be monitored through regulations 71& 72 of chapter 5 of MBRR (Municipal Budget and Reporting Regulation). - 4.
 Take over water transaction implementation authority from local municipalities - 5.
 Build a culture of compliance with applicable legislations, policies and procedures. - 6.
 All priority projects be fully funded - 7.
 Monitor the effectiveness of CFO forum by keeping track of implementation of resolutions. - 8.
 Spending should be based only on the allocated budget as per the SDBIP. - 9.
-Placement of residence accountants at LMs to closely monitor water and sanitation transaction - 10.
+Monitor the Billing Clerks at LMs to closely monitor water and sanitation transaction - 10.
 Rearrangement of the staffing within BTO to achieve synergies. - 11.
 Continuous engagements with the LNW and DWS with the aim of concluding on the revised cost efficient payment plan. - 12.
-The work of assests consultants should start in January 2020, in preparation for the 2019-20 audit. - 13.
-Develop a checklist for SLA compliance that serve in portfolio committee and council sittings.
+Develop a checklist for SLA compliance that serve in portfolio committee and council sittings. - 13.
+The work of assets & AFS consultants should start in March 2022 in preparation of 2021/22